michaldziuba03/code-samples/social-login/README.md

 #### Example flow
 Flow is actually very similar to second method.
 The only difference is how you create `federated_accounts` entry.
 You actually create `federated_accounts` after email verification.

 So if user tries to link new social provider to existing account - you generate unique token, save entry with user's data in `staged_accounts` and send email to the user.
 For additional security you can hash that verification token with `sha256` before inserting to database, but to the verification link you put plain token.

-In email verification handler, you basically take than plain token, hash token and check if already exists in database (sha256 cannot be reversed btw).
+When user clicks verification link -  you basically take than plain token, hash token and check if `staged_account` with that token already exist in database.

-When user clicks verification link - you link social provider account.
+If exists you link new social provider account.
 Now user can just use that social provider to login to their account.

 #### Pros:
 - balanced user experience and security - their social accounts will be automatically linked to existing account with the same email BUT they have to login to the email and click the verification link.